 Additionally, if there are mismatched sections of carpet in a room, using the right carpet dye can even out the overall appearance.
 However, the dyeing process can be messy, particularly for those attempting it themselves.

-Most carpet dyes are not permanent but can last for an extended period.
+Also, most carpet dyes are not permanent but can last for an extended period.
 The longevity of the dye (its brightness and vibrancy) will depend on how often the carpet is walked on, exposed to light, and cleaned.
-While some dyes are more resilient, eventually, all dyes will fade over time.

 Basically, there are three main types of dyes used for coloring carpets: